android/ndk-samples/prefab/README.md

 With that in mind, the samples here collectively demonstrate prefab usage with:

-* prefab-publishing: shows how to create Prefab dependency into an AAR
+* prefab-publishing shows how to create an AAR for distributing native libraries
-* prefab-dependency: shows how to import native dependencies form [GMaven]
+* prefab-dependency shows how to import native dependencies from [GMaven]
 * curl-ssl: for shows to use 2 very specific and important AARs (curl and ssl)